lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

-Chapter 2.2.2 Libreoffice Calc
+Chapter 2.2.2 LibreOffice Calc
 ==============================

-Libreoffice Calc is a spreadsheet program included by default in Lubuntu.
+LibreOffice Calc is a spreadsheet program included by default in Lubuntu.

 Usage
 ------